CrystalSommer24/ELK-Stack-Project/README.md

 - Metricbeat functions much like Filebeat but instead of log files, Metricbeat ships host metrics such as CPU usage and memory statistics.
 In environments using containers, Metricbeat can also be used to measure container performance metrics.

 ### **Using the Playbook**
-In order to use the playbook, you will need to have an Ansible control node already configured.
+To use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

 **To install ELK:**

-Copy the [install-elk.yml](/Ansible) file to /etc/ansible/roles
+Copy the **[install-elk.yml](/Ansible)** file to /etc/ansible/roles

 Add your VM’s IP address to the /etc/ansible/hosts file.
 This allows Ansible to run the playbook on a specific machine.

 Use the following command to edit the file:

    `nano /etc/ansible/hosts`

 Update the file so that your VM’s IP address is listed in the [elk] group.
 If the [elk] group doesn’t exist yet, add it under the [webservers] group.

 The IP address should be followed by:

 ansible_python_interpreter=/usr/bin/python3   (be sure there is a space between this and the IP)

 Example:
 /etc/ansible/hosts

 ```[webservers]